 The HSBC Group has been holding a safe custody box for the Central Bank of Iran.
 For a number of years, the box has not been accessed by the Central Bank of Iran, and no fees have been charged to the Central Bank of Iran.

-The HSBC Group currently intends to continue to wind down the activity discussed in this section, to the extent legally permissible, and not enter into any new such activity.
+The HSBC Group currently intends to continue to wind down the above activities, to the extent legally permissible, and not enter into any new such activity.